roahmlab/RAPTOR/README.md

  - InverseDynamics/ : This folder contains implementation to compute forward kinematics and inverse dynamics of a robot.
  - Constraints/ : This folder contains implementation of multiple constriants that could be useful for trajectory optimization, such as torque limits or collision avoidance.
  - Optimization/ : This folder contains a base class that provides interfaces to ipopt.
+ - Examples/ : This folder contains two examples of trajectory optimization problem for Digit-v3 and Kinova-gen3.

 ## Getting Started
-Run the following commands for a planar 3DOF robot example:
+Run the following commands for a Digit-v3 example:
 ```bash
 mkdir build
 cd build